 Spot Instances

-Spot Instances are available for less than On-Demand price and represent spare compute capacity of your cloud provider.
+Spot Instances are available for less than the on-demand price and represent the spare compute capacity of your cloud provider.
 CSPs constantly auction their excess capacity for your immediate use.
 This approach can be tricky and includes some hidden obstacles.

 Since spot instances must be able to be shut down from time to time, they are better suited for batch workloads, like stateless microservices, where saving cost is crucial, but availability is not.